-There is a lot of controversy over which property does and does not qualify for New York investment credit.
-Some of the court decisions appear to be inconsistent with others.
 The credit for individuals is 4 percent on qualified tangible personal property acquired, constructed, reconstructed or erected on or after January 1, 1987.
-For corporations, the rate for years beginning in 1990 was 5 percent on the first \$425,000,000 of investment credit base and 4 percent on any excess.
-In 1991 and later, the 5 percent credit applies only to the first \$350 million.
+For corporations, the rate is 5 percent on the first \$350,000,000 of investment credit base and 4 percent on any excess.